GeorgeAlwaysWin/GIT-Test/ReadMe.txt

-Wall is you
+Baba is you
 Baba is stop
-Flag is win
+Baba is win